-The Cap Law imposed restrictions which limit the allowable increase on county taxes over the previous year's taxes to the lesser of two and one-half percent, or the rate of the annual percentage increase in the Implicit Price Deflator for State and Local Government purchases of goods and services, as published by the United States Department of Commerce ("Cost of Living Adjustment").
-Exceptions to the limitations imposed by the Cap Law exist for, among other things, the payment of debt service; capital expenditures; extraordinary expenses approved by the Local Finance Board in the Division ("Local Finance Board") required for implementation of an interlocal services agreement; expenditures mandated as a result of certain emergencies; and certain expenditures for services mandated by court order or Federal or State law.
+The Cap Law imposed restrictions that limit the allowable increase on County taxes over the previous year's taxes to the lesser of 2.5% or the rate of the annual percentage increase in the Implicit Price Deflator for State and Local Government purchases of goods and services, as published by the United States Department of Commerce (the "Cost of Living Adjustment").
+Exceptions to the limitations imposed by the Cap Law exist for, among other things, the payment of debt service; capital expenditures; extraordinary expenses approved by the Local Finance Board in the Division (the "Local Finance Board") required for implementation of an interlocal services agreement; expenditures mandated as a result of certain emergencies; and certain expenditures for services mandated by court order or federal or State law.

-Additional legislation constituting P.L.
-2007, c.62, became effective on April 3, 2007, which, among other things, imposed a four percent (4%) cap on the tax levy that municipalities, counties, fire districts and solid waste collection districts may impose, with very limited exceptions and subject to certain adjustments.
-The exclusions from the four percent (4%) tax levy cap include: (i) increases required to be raised for debt service and certain lease payments to county improvement authorities; (ii) increases to replace certain State aid due to a reduction in State aid from the previous budget year; (iii) increases in certain pension contributions; (iv) for municipalities, any increase, greater than four percent (4%), in the reserve for uncollected taxes that is required by law; and (v) certain increases in health care costs in excess of four percent (4%).
+Additional legislation (P.L.
+2007, c.
+62, effective April 3, 2007) imposed, among other things, a 4% cap on the tax levy that municipalities, counties, fire districts and solid waste collection districts may impose, with very limited exceptions and subject to certain adjustments.
+The exclusions from the 4% tax levy cap include: (i) increases required to be raised for debt service and certain lease payments to county improvement authorities; (ii) increases to replace certain State aid due to a reduction in State aid from the previous budget year; (iii) increases in certain pension contributions; (iv) for municipalities, any increase, greater than 4%, in the reserve for uncollected taxes that is required by law; and (v) certain increases in health care costs in excess of 4%.

-Additionally, legislation constituting P.L.
-2010, c.44, effective July 13, 2010, reduced the four percent (4%) cap on the tax of a municipality, county and school district to two percent (2%), with certain exceptions, including increases required to be raised for debt service, for pension contributions and accrued liability for pension contributions in excess of two percent (2%), for health care costs equal to that portion of the actual increase in total health care costs for the budget year that is in excess of two percent (2%) of the total health care costs in the prior year, subject to certain other limitations, and extraordinary costs incurred by a local unit directly related to a declared emergency.
-The voters may approve increases over two percent (2%) not otherwise permitted by a vote of a majority of the voters voting on a public question.
+Additionally, legislation (P.L.
+2010, c.
+44, effective July 13, 2010) reduced the 4% cap on the tax of a municipality, county and school district to 2%, with certain exceptions, including increases required to be raised for debt service, for pension contributions and accrued liability for pension contributions in excess of 2%, for health care costs equal to that portion of the actual increase in total health care costs for the budget year that is in excess of 2% of the total health care costs in the prior year, subject to certain other limitations, and extraordinary costs incurred by a local unit directly related to a declared emergency.
+The voters may approve increases over 2% not otherwise permitted by a vote of a majority of the voters voting on a public question.